 Reducing nausea, and thus allowing eating and drinking, will hasten recovery.
 Due to the risk of stating that a drug is safe for use during pregnancy, very few pharmaceutical manufacturers will say that their drugs are intended for a pregnancy condition like HG.
 However, doctors often recommend that women with HG take certain anti-nausea medications, balancing the potential benefits and risks.
 Talk to your doctor about the right medications for you.

 A common and safe remedy is to take supplemental vitamin B6 (pyridoxine).
 The American Congress of Obstetricians and Gynecologists recommends that first-line treatment of nausea and vomiting of pregnancy should start with pyridoxine with or without doxylamine.
 Pyridoxine has been found to be effective in significantly reducing severe vomiting.

-If you are unable to tolerate food by mouth, you may need to receive nutrition by vein.
+If you are unable to tolerate food by mouth, you may need to receive nutrition through an IV.
 This is called parenteral nutrition.
 A special kind of catheter is placed in a large vein and liquid nutrition is given.
 This can sometimes be done without hospitalization.